saksham-jain/Lock-Unlock-Laptop-PC-Screen-Using-Face-Recognition/README.md

 3) lock_unlock_face_recognition.py - Script which will recognize face from webcam and check whether this face is stored in dataset folder or not.

 # How to run script?
-* To run python Script a
+#### * To run Python Script a script_runner.bat file has already been created.
+You just have to edit this file and change addresses of python.exe(as it will be different in your laptop as compared to mine) and script which you want to run.
 # Steps to setup :
 1) Download all the files and get the location where you have saved your files.
 First you need to open
 2)